7 Ways to Get Better Gas Mileage and Save Money

 6. Use Your Cruise Control

 When you drive at varying speeds — accelerating from 47 to 55 mph and back down again — your car will burn more gas.
 To save money, use your car's cruise control.
-This functionality allows you to improve your fuel economy by up to 20%.
+This functionality allows you to improve your fuel economy.

 Don’t have cruise control?
 Keep an eye on your speedometer.
 If you can maintain a steady speed and avoid excessive acceleration, your wallet will thank you.